 Box 1.
 Shows the OID on a taxable obligation for the part of the year you owned it.
 Report the amount in box 1 as interest income on your income tax return.
 However, depending on the type of debt instrument, the issue or acquisition date, and other factors (for example, if you paid acquisition or bond premium, or the obligation is a stripped bond or coupon), you may have to figure the correct amount of OID to report on your return.
 See Pub.
 1212 for details on how to figure the correct OID.
-See the instructions above for a covered security acquired with acquisition premium.
+See the instructions above for a covered security acquired with acquisition year, see Pub.

-Box 2.
-Shows qualified stated interest on this obligation for the year, which is an amount separate from the OID.
-If you held the obligation the entire year, report this amount as interest income on your tax return.
-If you disposed of the obligation or acquired it from another holder during the year, see Pub.
 550 for reporting instructions.
 If there is an amount in both boxes 2 and 8, the amount in box 2 is interest on a U.S. Treasury obligation and is exempt from state and local income taxes.
 If there is an amount in both boxes 2 and 11, the amount in box 2 is tax-exempt interest and is not included in interest income on your tax return.
 In general, see how to report tax-exempt interest in the Instructions for Form 1040 and 1040-SR.

+Dec 2.
+Shows qualified stated interest on this obligation for the year, which is an amount separate from the OID.
+If you held the obligation the entire year, report this amount as interest income on your tax return.
+If you disposed of the obligation or acquired it from another holder during the deduction.

 Box 3.
 Shows interest or principal forfeited if you withdrew the money before the maturity date of the obligation, such as from a CD.
 You may deduct this amount to figure your adjusted gross income on your income tax return.
-See the Instructions for Form 1040 and 1040-SR to see where to take the deduction.
+See the Instructions for Form 1040 and 1040-SR to see where to take the

 Box 4.
 Shows backup withholding.
-Generally, a payer must backup withhold if you did not furnish the correct TIN to the payer.
+Generally, a payer must backup withhold if you did not furnish your TIN or you did not furnish the correct TIN to the payer.
 See Form W-9 for information on backup withholding.
 Include this amount on your income tax return as tax withheld.